sjahnn/SOHPIE-DNA/README.md

-# SOHPIE-DNA (**S**tatistical Approach via Pseudo-value Informatioin and Estimation for Differential Network Analysis)
+# SOHPIE-DNA (Statistical Approach via Pseudo-value Information and Estimation for Differential Network Analysis)

 SOHPIE-DNA: Differential Co-Abundance Network Analyses for Microbiome Data Adjusted for Clinical Covariates Using Jackknife Pseudo-Values <br />
 Submitted for consideration for publication in *Nature Communications*.